gustavofuhr/opencv_dollar_detector/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;decide what to do with the channelTypes variable

 utils.cpp:
 &nbsp;&nbsp;&nbsp;&nbsp;find out why convTri function is so much slower than in the original mex file
+&nbsp;&nbsp;&nbsp;&nbsp;fix rgbConvert